Clara-liu/get_formant_praat/README.md

 (equation 2)

 - Time series can be aligned according to a specified boundary as shown below in Figure 3.
 When aligning, the time series are aligned at the boundary specified by the user (e.g. at the end of interval A in Figure 3).
-The portion before the alignment point is trimmed to be the same length as the shortest as the res line shows (e.g. trajectory 1 in Figure 3).
+The portion before the alignment point is trimmed to be the same length as the shortest as the red line shows (e.g. trajectory 1 in Figure 3).
 - If future analysis requires time normalisation, such as SSANOVA or functional analysis, the aligned time seires can be further trimmed to be the same length as the shortest one overall, as shown by the yellow line (e.g. trajectory 3 in Figure 3).

 ![Praat UI example](examples/align_trim.JPG)